baAlex/Japan/README.md

 - File 'matrix.c' is licensed under the WTFPL license.
 Copyright (c) 2013 by Wolfgang 'datenwolf' Draxinger.
 Based on [linmath.h][20].
 - File 'laws.c' is released under public domain.
 Based on code written by Steve Underwood (steveu@coppice.org): *g711.h - In line A-law and u-law conversion routines*.

-As these terms can be problematic[(a)][18][(b)][19], if desired it is safe to assume that listed files are re-licensed under the MIT License as specified in the file [LICENSE](LICENSE).
-Is not a requirement expose the previous list or this paragraph, here was done as a gratitude gesture.
+As those two files licenses/terms can be problematic[(a)][18][(b)][19], if desired it's safe to assume that they are re-licensed under the MIT License as specified in the file [LICENSE](LICENSE).
+Is not a requirement to expose this paragraph nor the original authors, here is done as a gratitude gesture.

 ____